NomicFoundation/hardhat-vscode/README.md

 ### v0.0.24

-- fix for indexing popup not going away when there are no sol files found
 - Expose the telemetry enable/disable switch in the extension settings
 - Smaller extension install size due to the inclusion of bundling and minification
+- Fix for indexing popup not going away when there are no sol files found

 ### v0.0.23